How Barhead is approaching the financial services sector

-Microsoft partner Barhead Solutions is set to capitalise on the imminent general release of Microsoft’s Cloud for Financial Services with a range of solutions that aim to help traditional financial services industry (FSI) companies compete in a modern, digital landscape.
+Microsoft partner Barhead Solutions is set to capitalise on the general release of Microsoft’s Cloud for Financial Services with a range of solutions that aim to help traditional financial services industry (FSI) companies compete in a modern, digital landscape.

 Cloud for Financial Services is one of Microsoft’s latest industry-specific clouds focused on core banking services, deep analytics, expanding customer contact options, and meeting strict compliance requirements.
 It has been in public preview since 31 March of this year and was made generally available as of November 1.